wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-attack-smart-fuzz.md

 The previous post covered basic tests to trick the image recognition model.
 This included generating "bad" images with solid colors or entire random pixels.

-The mitigations we have in plac now are:
+The mitigations now in place are:
 1. Training the model with the "bad" images to make it more resilient.
 2. On the operational side, we added `rate limiting` to the external facing API to make things *a little bit more interesting/challenging* for an attacker.